 Skip to Content

-Pressure defense, in general, is a basketball concept that can be implemented by one or more defenders in a full court or half court setting to disrupt offensive productivity which could lead to detrimental offensive results such as low quality shot attempts and/or turnovers.
+Pressure defense, in general, comprises basketball concepts that could be executed by one or more defenders in a full court or half court setting to disrupt offensive productivity which could lead to detrimental offensive results such as low quality shot attempts and/or turnovers.

-Essentially, pressure defense can be potentially effective because it could constrain at least one offensive player into executing undesirable actions that are not beneficial for that same offensive player or the offensive team as a whole.
+Furthermore, pressure defense could potentially be effective because it could constrain at least one offensive player into executing undesirable actions that are not beneficial to them or the offensive team as a whole.

 Man to man defense

-Pressure defense is generally implemented in the man to man defensive system by the on-ball defender which typically crowds the player with the ball, primarily to limit dribble penetration and to prevent uncontested shot attempts.
+Pressure defense is generally implemented in the man to man defensive system by the on-ball defender who typically crowds the player in possession of the basketball, primarily to limit dribble penetration and/or to prevent uncontested field goal attempts.

 Furthermore, there are variations of man to man defense which also implement pressure defense functionality such as the ball line defense and the pack line defense.